 Tank size will depend on the age and size of your beardie.

-If you are getting a juvenile, you will house him in a smaller, simpler setup until he grows up.
+If you are getting a juvenile, you will house him in a smaller, simpler setup until he grows up he may show signs of Glass Surfing when a bigger is tank is needed.

 With adults, you can go with a full, large desert vivarium setup.
 Adult bearded dragons are of moderate size but are still quite bulky and active.
 Hence, they need relatively large terrariums.